Directional Optimism for Safe Linear Bandits: Numerical Experiments

-\section{Numerical experiments}
+\section{Numerical Experiments}

 In this section, we numerically validate the theoretical guarantees and assess the performance of the proposed algorithms.
 Note that we only give a high-level description of the simulations in this section.
-The details of the experimental settings are given in Appendix~\ref{apx:num_exp}.
+The details of the experimental settings and additional results are given in Appendix~\ref{apx:num_exp}.